znd4/qmk_userspace_bastardkb/README.md

 ## Howto build with GitHub

+// TODO mroe details, screenshots actions tab -- "I understand my workflows, go ahead and enable them"

 1. In the GitHub Actions tab, enable workflows
-1. Push your changes above to your forked GitHub repository
+2. Push your changes above to your forked GitHub repository
-1. Look at the GitHub Actions for a new actions run
+3. Look at the GitHub Actions for a new actions run
-1. Wait for the actions run to complete
+4. Wait for the actions run to complete
-1. Inspect the Releases tab on your repository for the latest firmware build
+5. Inspect the Releases tab on your repository for the latest firmware build

 ## Howto build locally